recyclarr/recyclarr/wiki/Configuration-Examples.md

 ## Manually assign different scores to multiple custom formats

 Scenario: *"I want to synchronize custom formats to Radarr.
-I also do not want to use the scores in the guide.
-Instead, I want to assign my own distinct score to each custom format in a single quality profile."*
+I also do not want to use the scores in the guide for some of the CFs.
+Instead, I want to assign my own distinct score to some custom formats in a single quality profile."*

 Solution: